-- 301 1.
-Advise the presbytery with respect to membership of its committees in fulfillment of G-3.0103.regarding implementation of principles of unity and diversity. - 2.
-Advise Advocate for inclusion and diversity in the presbytery's leadership, including: - a.
-Plan and promote cooperative efforts among presbytery Ministries to enhance full participation, fair representation, connections, and communication among all people, congregations, and communities. - b.
-Identify and implement efforts to enable a broad, deep, and diverse cadre of leaders in all committees, including those from racial, ethnic, and immigrant communities, younger adults with respect to new perspectives, and older adults with experience and wisdom. - c.
+- 1. Advise the presbytery regarding implementation of principles of unity and diversity. - 2.
+Advocate for inclusion and diversity in the presbytery's leadership, including: - Plan and promote cooperative efforts among presbytery Ministries to enhance full participation, fair representation, connections, and communication among all people, congregations, and communities. - b.
+Identify and implement efforts to enable a broad, deep, and diverse cadre of leaders in all committees, including those from racial, ethnic, and immigrant communities, younger adults with new perspectives, and older adults with experience and wisdom. - c.
 Because there are no longer any dividing districts, care should be taken to recruit from as wide an area as possible, seeing the presbytery as a whole, and not limited to geography. - 3.
 Engage the process for nominating persons to serve in presbytery elected positions, in consultation with presbytery membership, the Ministry Coordinating Council, and the Ministries of the presbytery, to ensure that nominations are broadly representative of presbytery constituency and are in conformity with the presbytery's commitment to unity in diversity. - 4.
-Consult with the presbytery, especially with and through its Ministry Coordinating Council as needed, on the employment and termination of presbytery staff and personnel employments in fulfillment of G 3.0103. - 303 3.
-Appoint a liaison to work with the Committee on Nominations. - 304-4.
-Appoint a liaison to work with the Committee on Administration regarding personnel matters. - 5.
+Consult with the presbytery, especially with and through its Ministry Coordinating Council as needed, on the employment and termination of presbytery staff and personnel. - 5.
 The ministry shall develop and maintain a Policies and Procedures Handbook, approved by the presbytery, for its responsibilities and methods for achieving those responsibilities.
 Changes to that Handbook shall be reviewed and approved by the presbytery.